-Step C-1: Panel Placement - Panel layout usually begins at the lowest leveling pad or a fixed point such as a corner or existing structure (Figure 16).
+STEP B-1, Panel Placement: Panel layout usually begins at the lowest leveling pad or a fixed point such as a corner or existing structure (see figure below).
 Place the first B_n (half) panel (1) on the leveling pad.
 Check the horizontal level and shim as needed.
-Align the face of the panel along the layout line; and using bracing in addition to wooden wedges at the base of the panel, set the batter for the panel.
+Align the face of the panel along the layout line.
+Using bracing in addition to wooden wedges at the base of the panel, set the batter for the panel.